 Am I now on the side of Josef Oberhauser?
 I am not defending him.
 But I refuse to add my voice to the choirs of millions that have already condemned him.
 I do not feel good in the judgment seat.
 There are Oberhausers everywhere.
 Men with a rudimentary education and poor life prospects, whose sense of who they are is bound up with prejudice and resentment.
-Put such a man in a uniform, give him a little bit of power, tell him what do with it, and he will see you as his conscience and his mind, and will follow you without thinking.
-For Josef Oberhauser, it must have been quite a puzzle that by doing his duty he would end up in a succession of courtrooms, having to answer for the deaths of over 450,000 people.
+Put such a man in a uniform, give him a little bit of power, tell him what do with it, and he will see you as his conscience and follow you without thinking.
+For Josef Oberhauser, it must have been quite a puzzle that by doing his duty he would end up in a succession of courtrooms having to answer for the deaths of over 450,000 people.